-To apply for this program, you must provide proof of current immunizations, a criminal background check, TB Skin test and complete entry examinations with the admission office.
+To apply for this program, you must provide proof of current immunizations, a criminal background check, a TB skin test and complete entry examinations with the admission office.

-The EMT Program requires 176 class hours (6.5 months) and is offered in 6 week classes that run Monday-Friday.
-You are also required to complete 3 Emergency Room hospital rotations which may occur on the weekends.
+The paramedic program requires 176 class hours (6.5 months) and is offered in 6-week classes that run Monday-Friday.
+You are also required to complete 3 emergency room hospital rotations which may occur on the weekends.
 Students must complete a 24-hour hospital rotation in order to receive certification.

 Tarrant County College